morucci/zuul-fedora-rpm/README.fedora.md

 ### Build the Zuul web UI

 The Zuul web UI is a React application.
-The Zuul packaging provide the source code of the application.
+The Zuul packaging provides the source code of the application.
 The following process describe how to compile the source to get a production build: